daniel-fryze/inteview-medications-app-daniel-fryze/README.md

 mvn spring-boot: run -Dprofiles=dev-mock
 ```

-To run the application in _dev_ mode but connected to local MySQL database + test Firebase account run the alternative command:
+To run the application in _dev_ mode but connected to local MySQL database + test Firebase account run the alternative command (however in this case to make it work, you need to configure and run local MySQL database as well):
 ```
 mvn spring-boot: run -Dprofiles=dev-integration
 ```